EGI-Federation/documentation/content/en/users/dev-env/binder/_index.md

 - Access with academic user accounts: login via [Check-in](../../aai/check-in) that’s connected to eduGAIN and social media accounts.
-- Access to scalable storage: selected storage spaces of EGI DataHub are directly available under the `datahub` folder simplifying the access to shared data from Binder notebooks.
+- Access to scalable storage: selected storage spaces of EGI DataHub are directly available under the `datahub` folder, simplifying the access to shared data from Binder notebooks.
 - Guaranteed capacity: environments are guaranteed 2GB of RAM and can reach 4GB as maximum.